-- Be planned, reviewed and evaluated jointly between the apprentice and a tutor, teacher, mentor or manager - Be delivered during contracted working hours - Be delivered through one or more of the following methods: individual and group teaching, e-learning, distance learning, coaching, mentoring, feedback and assessment, collaborative/networked learning with peers, guided study and induction. - Lead to the achievement of the SVQ and enhancements.
+- Be planned, reviewed and evaluated jointly between the apprentice and a tutor, teacher, mentor or manager - Be delivered during contracted working hours - Be delivered through one or more of the following methods: individual and group teaching, e-learning, distance learning, coaching, mentoring, feedback and assessment, collaborative/networked learning with peers, guided study and induction. - Lead to the achievement of the SVQ and career skills.

-For completion of the Modern Apprenticeship framework at SCQF 7, this includes 170 hours of off-the-job training.
+For completion of the Technical Apprenticeship framework at SCQF 9, this includes 225 hours of off-the-job training.